-When the United States mint first introduced the Standing Liberty quarter in 1916, World War I was already raging in Europe and America was waiting on the sidelines.
+When the United States Mint first introduced the Standing Liberty quarter in 1916, World War I was already raging in Europe and America was waiting on the sidelines.
+The world has never known a conflict this great.
+Many people were speculating if the United States would enter the largest war the world has ever seen.
 The Treasury Department chose this design to illustrate America's readiness to defend herself while at the same time seeking peace.

 The Birth of the Standing Liberty Quarter